-New York State Police Headquarters - Field Command Attn: Safe Schools NY 1220 Washington Avenue, Building 22 Albany, NY 12226 info@safeschools.ny.gov
+New York State Police Headquarters - Field Command Attn: Safe Schools NY 1220 Washington Avenue, Building 22 Albany, NY 12226

-Or by email to:
+Or by email to: info@safeschools.ny.gov

-6.3 Record of Distribution
+6.3 RECORD OF DISTRIBUTION

-Copies of the BLERP's, including appendices and annexes are recommended to be distributed to your School Building-Level Emergency Response Team, local fire department, area law enforcement (including village, town, county and state police), local and county emergency management, the District Superintendent and any other persons deemed appropriate by the Building-Level Emergency Response Team.
+Copies of the BLERPs, including appendices and annexes are recommended to be distributed to your School Building-Level Emergency Response Team, local fire department, area law enforcement (including village, town, county and state police), local and county emergency management, the District Superintendent and any other persons deemed appropriate by the Building-Level Emergency Response Team.

-EMERGENCY CLOSINGS AND EARLY DISMISSAL
+SECTION 7: EMERGENCY CLOSINGS AND EARLY DISMISSAL

-7.1 District Closings
+7.1 DISTRICT CLOSINGS

 The decision to close school is based on the nature of the emergency and the expected impact that the emergency will have on student safety and welfare.
 Most often, school closings are the result of inclement weather conditions that adversely affect the safety of student walkers and/or bus riders.
-The District may close all of its schools or only one of its schools, depending upon the specific nature of the emergency.
+The district may close all of its schools or only one of its schools, depending upon the specific nature of the emergency.
 It may also elect a late starting time or an early dismissal, depending on an up-to-the-minute appraisal of the specific situation.

 The Superintendent of Schools (or designee) will make every effort to decide school closings in a timely manner.
 This will be done after the district has thoroughly evaluated the situation and after consulting with the police, weather bureau, and other District departments.
-All school closings will be reported to local radio and television stations for broadcast to the general public and posted to www.penfiled.edu An automated phone call will also inform families of emergency closings whenever possible.
+All school closings will be reported to local radio and television stations for broadcast to the general public and posted to gateschili.org/SafetyPlan.
+An automated phone call will also inform families of emergency closings whenever possible.

 Whenever District schools close, all public, private, and parochial schools in the district are also closed.
-No transportation is provided for Gates students attending schools outside the District and all afternoon and evening activities will ordinarily be cancelled.
+No transportation is provided for Gates students attending schools outside the district and all afternoon and evening activities will ordinarily be cancelled.